 A huge unification between two of Japan’s stars would be the order of the year at the light-flyweight limit.

 Tanaka, a two-time WBN Young Fighter of the Year, is already a three-weight world champion in just twelve fights.
 Veteran Mthalane, on the other hand, is unbeaten in a decade.

-Rumors the encounter could happen in 2018 mean this clash makes the list for 2019.
+Rumors the encounter could happen in 2018 mean this clash makes a list for 2019.
 Hopefully, both sides can reach an agreement.

 It could prove an easy match to make, but the WBC ruler pitted against the WBO champion would be an ideal all-Mexcian fight to crown the number one at the weight.

-One of the fights of 2018 (📸 Chris Roberts), Frank Warren could do all a favor by putting these two men in the ring together again.
+In one of the fights of 2018, Frank Warren could do all a favor by putting these two men in the ring together again.

 A war of two Mexican warriors for the WBC crown could be a firecracker of a collision.

 With Davis currently tight at the super-featherweight limit, a move-up is on the cards.
 What better way to mark a switch than facing the best fighter on the planet.

 Another possible showcase at the finale of the WBSS, Prograis v Taylor is the fight most are hoping for in the last two.